 Artesian salinity occurs where water from a pressurized aquifer rises to or near the ground surface (Figure 5).
 It is usually associated with intermediate or regional groundwater flow systems.
 If the pressure is high enough, the water flows to the surface and produces a flowing well, spring or soap hole.
 Artesian seeps can be identified from the presence of these flow features in combination with hydrogeological maps.
-This salinity type was not found in the M.D.
+There is no evidence of this type of salinity in the County.